tmagik/catoshi/README.md

  - 10 minutes block targets
  - Subsidy halves in 210k blocks
  - 21 million total coins
- - 1 block difficulty adjustment, based on average time of last 36 blocks
+ - 1 block difficulty adjustment, with a PID ajustment.

 For more information, as well as an immediately useable, binary version of the Catcoin client sofware, see http://www.catcoins.org